Letter of Competence Intrauterine Techniques (LoC IUT)

 If you do hold a current FSRH Diploma, MFSRH or FFSRH, there is no need to take the eKA.

-Please note that the duration of the eKA will be extended from 2 January 2019 by 15 minutes, based on user feedback.
+Please note that the duration of the eKA was extended by 15 minutes from 2 January 2019, based on user feedback.
 This will give you two hours to complete the assessment.
 For more details, read our news story.

 3. Find a Trainer to undertake Practical training